Omikhleia/resilient.sile/static/adventures/djot/index.md

 These are being considered for future versions of _re·sil·ient,_ but not yet implemented at the time of writing.

 They are mentioned here for documentation purposes, without commitment to follow through with these preliminary proposals.

-### Secondary captions

-In standard Djot, captions are limited to a single line.

-It could be useful to allow multi-line "long" captions, for tables, figures, listings, and other block elements supporting captions.
-In books, long captions are not uncommon, and often obey different rules than the main caption line.
-As noted, the latter may be numbered automatically, and appear in lists of tables, figures or listings, while the long caption is just additional information displayed below the main caption line, sometimes with a distinct style.

-Whether to use a specific syntax for that purpose (e.g. `^^` as a secondary caption marker), or to allow multiple caption lines (e.g. with the current parser, multiple `^` lines after a block), is still an open question.

 ### Line-obeying blocks & poetry